Introduction

 Loading the Subscription Management Page

+Users have access to the dashboard’s subscription management page, which allows them to manage their subscription state.
 The subscription management will either unsubscribe, or subscribe the user to a specific users to a subscription group on page load.
 Unsubscribe links direct users to the subscription management page,performing the unsubscribe action.”
+Note that this subscription state change occurs synchronously, and will be reflected immediately.
+This is in contrast to the asynchronous subscription state change that occurs when submitting a track event.

 Subscription Management Page

 This page is exempt from the dashboard’s standard authentication requirements, and can be accessed by any user.
 Instead, it is authenticated by a cryptographically signed hash, which is generated on the backend and included in the link to the page.
+The subscription management page can be previewed from the dashboard’s settings page /dashboard/settings.

-Subscription Management Preview
+Subscription Management

 Adding Subscription Groups to a User Journey